LGUG2Z/satounki/README.md

 - [ ] Bots for Discord, Microsoft Teams and other team-chat services which can be used to approve or reject requests
 - [ ] Generation of Pulumi providers in Typescript and Go (maybe Python too?)
 - [ ] Improving the Terraform provider documentation and getting the provider published
-- [ ] CI and nightly builds on GitHub Actions
 - [ ] Setting up a collaborative development/staging environment for contributors
 - [ ] Setting up issue and contribution templates/standards/checks on GitHub
 - [ ] Add conditions for automatic approvals on a Satounki policy